 I find that when the mornings are really cold, my chicken’s water is usually frozen solid.
 To fix this I bring out a jug of hot water to start the day off.
 This will usually stay liquid until I gather eggs around 1 pm where I give them a fresh batch.
 Then finally once again at the evening feed.

 I know this sounds like a lot of work but really it isn’t.
-All you need is a cleaned out empty jug and each time you are going out to the coop bring a fresh batch of hot water along with you.
+All you need is a cleaned out empty jug and each time you are going out to the coop bring a fresh batch of warm or hot water along with you.
 If you are going out anyhow, it is really no extra effort on your part and your hens will love you for it!

 I also like to give warm mash in the morning too.
 Just pour some hot water into a feed bowl and add their feed.
 I love these rubber feed bowls and use them all over the homestead.
 Do not do this with pelleted feed since it does not react well to water.